Yarick-Workshop/Walking-Dog-4-Paws/README.md

 It is just an example.
 So you can play with yours 🙂.

-It took me around 6.5 hours to print (in general around 8 hours) on my Graber i3 printer.
+It took me ~10 hours to print (in general ~12 hours) on my Graber i3 printer.
 Printing time depends on kind on printer and the printing parameters.

 ### Assembling